joshukraine/mac-bootstrap/README.md

 ![mac-bootstrap screenshot][screenshot]

 The purpose of this script is to provision a new machine running a fresh install of macOS.
-It installs and configures the software, dotfiles, and general preference I use for Ruby-based web development.
-The command line environment is based on Zsh (via [Oh-My-Zsh][omz], Vim and Tmux running in [iTerm2][iterm2].
+It installs and configures the software, dotfiles, and general preferences I use for Ruby-based web development.
+The command line environment is based on Zsh (via [Oh-My-Zsh][omz]), Vim and Tmux running in [iTerm2][iterm2].

 The [`bootstrap`][bootstrap] script is very specific to the Mac platform.
 Version 3.x has been successfully tested on the following versions of macOS: